 There are no permits or fees required to hike to Hope Pass.

 The hike to Hope Pass is more difficult because it's at higher elevation, topping out at 12,600 feet.
 If you're acclimated, it's not extremely strenuous, as the climb is not steep.
 If you're not acclimated, however, you'll likely feel the effects of low oxygen slowing you down.
 Be sure to drink plenty of water, and consume snacks, before you feel hungry or thirsty.
-Waiting for those queues is too late.
+Waiting for those cues is too late.

 What Gear Will I Need?